missmatsuko/matsuko.ca/src/data/blog/2021-goals.md

 I've already started online singing lessons, and have signed up for ceramics classes at a local recreation centre.

 I'm also curious about [the maker culture](https://en.wikipedia.org/wiki/Maker_culture), and hope to get some more insight into that this year.

+**Progress**
+- Starting weekly online singing lessons with Felicia at [Sing IT Studio](https://www.singitstudio.com/).
+- Rec centre ceramics classes were cancelled, so waiting for another creative opportunity.

 ## Continue learning